iTommix/pyCAR/README.md

 ![USB-Stick](/folders.png?raw=true "The Structure of the USB-Stick")

+As you can see, the Stick is named pyCar and got the folders 'Music', 'navit', 'phone' and 'Radio'.
+The file stations.xml is only for Webradio.
+In the folder Music put your mp3-Files.
+Each album as a own folder.
+In the folder 'navit' will be the map (e.g. from OpenStreetMap) as .bin-File and an optional SpeedCam.txt ;-)

 ### Disclaimer
 You can use this project as it is. pyCAR is still under development.